 - Eliminate Subsidized Student Loans for 440,000 Community College Students (4 million total students).
 Without subsidized loans, students will need to use more costly unsubsidized or private loans, costing thousands of dollars more over the loan term.
 Approximately 11% of subsidized loans go to community college students.

 ***Community colleges need your voice!
-Contact your U.S. House Members to thank them for protecting key programs – and urge them to reject cuts to community college students.***
+Contact your U.S. House Members to thank them for protecting key programs – and urge them to reject cuts to community college students before the bill goes to the House floor.***

 ** Click here to email your U.S. House Members where you live and serve students! **